GoForgeAcademy/Git-Cheatsheet/README.md

 git pull
 ```

-* Pulling means you are requesting to download the latest code from the remote repository on Github.
+* Pulling means you are requesting to download the latest code from the remote repository on GitHub.
 If no one else has pushed since you last pulled, git will tell you that you are `Already up to date.`

 * Pulling often results in merge conflicts.
 Make sure to carefully resolve the conflicts and consult with your team if necessary.